Cholesterol 25-hydroxylase

-The 3 substrates of this enzyme are cholesterol, an electron acceptor AH_{2}, and O_{2}, whereas its 3 products are 25-hydroxycholesterol (25HC), the reduction product A, and H_{2}O.
+The three substrates of this enzyme are cholesterol, a reduced electron acceptor, and oxygen.
+Its products are 25-hydroxycholesterol, the electron acceptor, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derive from O miscellaneous.
+This enzyme is an oxidoreductase, that uses molecular oxygen as oxidant and contains a di-iron (Fe-O-Fe) cofactor.
 The systematic name of this enzyme class is cholesterol, hydrogen-donor:oxygen oxidoreductase (25-hydroxylating).
-This enzyme is also called cholesterol 25-monooxygenase.
+It is also called cholesterol 25-monooxygenase.

 Transcripts for this enzyme have been identified in macrophages from the testis.